Lindt8/PHITS-Tools/paper.md

-Various areas within the nuclear sciences&mdash;such as nuclear facility design, medical physics, experimental nuclear physics, and radiation protection&mdash;rely on complex codes employing nuclear data and a large variety of physics models to simulate the transport (and interactions) of radiation through matter to answer important questions, in both research and applied contexts.
+Various areas within the nuclear sciences&mdash;such as nuclear facility design, medical physics, experimental nuclear physics, and radiation protection&mdash;rely on complex codes employing nuclear data and physics models to simulate the transport (and interactions) of radiation through matter to answer important questions, in both research and applied contexts.
-For example: How should a shielding wall be designed to comply with radiation safety regulations?
-What dose will an individual receive in a particular exposure scenario?
-After how long will an irradiated radioactive sample decay enough to become safe to handle?
-How should an experiment be designed to make the most of limited time at an accelerator facility?

-While simplified "rule of thumb" calculations can provide crude answers in some basic scenarios, fully modeling a radiation scenario is often necessary to obtain a much more precise answer.
-PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 7400 users[^1].
+PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 7400 users worldwide[^1].
 Though PHITS can simulate a large variety of complex physics, it can only do so on the extremely short time scales of nuclear reactions.
-To calculate the creation and destruction of nuclides with time (activation, buildup, burnup, and decay) on any scale (seconds to centuries), distributed with and coupled to PHITS is the DCHAIN [@DCHAIN_ref] code[^2].
+To calculate the creation and destruction of nuclides with time (activation, buildup, burnup, and decay) on any timescale (seconds to centuries), distributed with and coupled to PHITS is the DCHAIN [@DCHAIN_ref] code[^2].

 [^1]: For current PHITS userbase statistics, see: [https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html](https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html)